 Would I recommend a CGM to anyone with diabetes using insulin?
 The answer is a resounding yes, at least until you understand your body and your diabetes better.

-The CGM will give you knowledge about your diabetes that you have never had before, and if after a while you feel like you no longer need it, you can just stop using it.
+The CGM will give you knowledge about your diabetes that you have never had before, and if after a while you feel like you no longer need it, speak with your diabetes care provider about other options.

 The key for me when using my CGM is to get better at listening to both the CGM and my body.
 It’s a fantastic device, but it’s not a substitute for my own thinking and experience.